revan/facerecHUD/README.md

 ### HUDOutput
 This is the Android app that runs on the HUD device, in this case a [Recon MOD LIVE HUD](http://www.reconinstruments.com/products/snow-heads-up-display), displays text on the HUD.
 It's essentially the SDK demo on Bluetooth Chat, with an interface modified for the small screen.
 ### HUDPassthrough
 This is the Android app that runs on a smartphone.
-This is necessary because the MOD LIVE doesn't have its own camera or networking, so switching to Google Glass would eliminate this need.
+This is necessary because the MOD LIVE doesn't have its own camera or networking, so switching to something like Google Glass would eliminate this need.
 ### facerecserver
 This is the Flask server that runs the Fischerfaces algorithm for facial detection.
 This is offloaded to server because of potentially expensive computations, but could be incorporated into the main Android app.